-The Transalpine Run-Day Two
+The Transalpine Run

 IT is the end of Day Two of the Transalpine Run and neither Jody nor I have a single blister between us.
 This is good news, given that there is still around 150 miles of running to do across the craggy rims of the Tirol.
 So the Compeed remains stashed below the cockpit and the anti-chaff cream only slightly tested, on a day which saw temperatures hit 30 degrees.